-5) Lettuce wrap your sandwich: Many subway restaurants will lettuce wrap your sandwiches or tacos, even when it’s not mentioned on the menu.
+5) Lettuce wrap your sandwich: Some restaurants will lettuce wrap your sandwiches or tacos, even when it’s not mentioned on the menu.
 By doing this, you eliminate the biggest source of carbs (bread).

-8) Drinks: Choose water, sparkling water tea, or coffee without adding sugar.
+7) Drinks: Choose water, sparkling water tea or coffee without adding sugar.
 When it comes to alcohol, there are many low-carb options.
 Just search Google for low-carb alcohol.
 The many options may surprise you.
 Many wines, in spite of the fact that they are made with grapes, can be low-carb.
 Many beers have low-carb options, as well (Michelob Ultra Light has 2.6 carbs).

 Dr. Tony Hampton, MD, MBA, CPE is Advocate Operating System Medical Director at Advocate Health Care.
 He currently works for Advocate Medical Group (AMG) as a family medicine physician, medical director, chair of AMG’s Health Outcomes Committee and Vice Chair of the Governing Council.